DIN Webfont · 24 samples

 DIN is a sans-serif font.
 It goes well with Open Sans, Didot, Lucida Grande, Helvetica Neue, Ko, Merriweather, Apercu Mono, Pr, signpainter and Dyna.
 If you're thinking about using DIN then try 30px for headers.
 Give 16px a shot for content.

 People commonly tag it as din, sans serif, design, ecommerce, portfolio, retro, magazine, classic, agency and poster.
-You can get it from Fonts.com, Fontspring, MyFonts, Typekit and YouWorkForThem.
+You can get it from Adobe Fonts, Fonts.com, Fontspring, MyFonts, Typekit and YouWorkForThem.

 Examples DIN on its own